FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 The components were introduced in [Architecture Overview](#architecture-overview), and the following subsections finalize their definitions using terms from previous sections.

-{::comment}

-    MB93: I guess these should be introduced before the attributes as these components are used in the description.
-Please reconsider the flow of the document.

-    VP: Reformulate this to clarify overview introduced, this finalizes the definition.

-    MK: Edited.
-And I disagree.
-Three components of the architecture are listed, with definitions following.
-I do not envisage any problem from the reader perspective.

-    VP: DONE: Added a sentence.

-{:/comment}

 Note that the architecture also implies the presence of other components, such as the SUT and the tester (as a sub-component of the Measurer).